 The EOQ method is more common for manufacturers, which have to account for variable costs like raw materials, production and fluctuating demand.
 It is designed for companies to keep costs down by purchasing the greatest amount possible of multiple product units to minimize the need to reorder items individually.

-An ABC analysis helps you understand what products are most profitable and which are most costly.
-As the name suggests, it breaks products down into three categories.
+An ABC analysis helps you understand which products are most profitable and which are most costly.
+As the name suggests, it breaks products down into three categories:

 Safety stock inventory is tied to your sales projections and influences your reorder quantities.
-It is especially important to your bestselling or essential products.
+It is especially important for your bestselling or essential products.